rupesh743/Airline_Passenger_Referral/README.md

 - **5. How does the sentiment vary among solo travelers and other traveler types?**

 ### Key Insights
-- **Economy Class Dominance**: Economy class is the most prevalent, both in terms of passengers and favorable overall ratings.
+- **Economy Class Dominance**: Economy class is the most prevalent both in terms of passengers and favorable overall ratings.
 - **Balanced Dataset**: The target variable, "recommended," indicates a balanced dataset.
 - **Solo Leisure Travelers**: The majority of travelers are solo leisure travelers.
 - **Top Reviewed Airlines**: American Airlines, United Airlines, and British Airways receive the most reviews.